ole1986/centronic-py/README.md

 ./centronic-stick.py --send HALT --channel 1:15
 ```

-To move down all shutters for ALL configured units, run the below command (check `-s` argument to see which unit is configured)
+To move down all shutters on ALL configured units, run the below command (check `-s` argument to see which unit is configured)

 ```
+# move down shutter on all configured units and all channels (15 = broadcast)
-./centronic-stick.py --send HALT --channel 0:15
+./centronic-stick.py --send DOWN --channel 0:15
 ```

 ### REMOVE SENDER